ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/06-asymptotic-analysis.md

 :::

-Despite the larger constant for the curve labeled $10 n$ in the figure above, $2 n^2$ crosses it at the relatively small value of $n = 5$.
+Despite the smaller constant for the quadratic curve labeled $n^2/10$ in the figure above, it crosses the linear curve $n/2$ at the relatively small value of $n = 5$.
 What if we double the value of the constant in front of the linear equation?
-As shown in the graph, $20 n$ is surpassed by $2 n^2$ once $n = 10$.
-The additional factor of two for the linear [growth rate]{.term} does not much matter.
+As shown in the graph, $n$ is surpassed by $n^2/10$ as soon as $n = 10$.
+The additional factor of two for the linear growth rate does not matter much.
 It only doubles the $x$-coordinate for the intersection point.
 In general, changes to a constant factor in either equation only shift *where* the two curves cross, not *whether* the two curves cross.

-When you buy a faster computer or a faster compiler, the new problem size that can be run in a given amount of time for a given growth rate is larger by the same factor, regardless of the constant on the running-time equation.
+When you buy a faster computer or a faster compiler, the new problem size that can be run in a given amount of time for a given growth rate is larger by the same factor.
 The time curves for two algorithms with different growth rates still cross, regardless of their running-time equation constants.
-For these reasons, we usually ignore the constants when we want an estimate of the growth rate for the running time or other resource requirements of an algorithm.
+Therefore we usually ignore the constants when we want an estimate of the growth rate of an algorithm.
 This simplifies the analysis and keeps us thinking about the most important aspect: the growth rate.
 This is called [asymptotic algorithm analysis]{.term}.
-To be precise, asymptotic analysis refers to the study of an algorithm as the input size "gets big" or reaches a limit (in the calculus sense).
-However, it has proved to be so useful to ignore all constant factors that asymptotic analysis is used for most algorithm comparisons.
+Asymptotic analysis refers to the study of an algorithm as the input "gets larger and larger".
+In fact, it has proved to be so useful to ignore all constant factors that asymptotic analysis is used for most algorithm comparisons.